ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 Real headway began once the team understood its purpose and the roles of each member.
 Then the people themselves were able to hold each other accountable to ensure that the team as a whole was delivering.

 I learned that when I was volunteering to pick up all the incoming work, I was severely restricting my capacity to work on genuine management tasks.
-I realised that if I was picking up all the incoming work by default, I was robbing my team of opportunities to step up, learn and over-achieve.
+When I was picking up all the incoming work by default, I was robbing my team of opportunities to step up, learn and over-achieve.
 I realised that everyone *on* the team needed to become a self-sufficient representative *of* the team.

-Every time I have dared to raise the bar of expectations, I have been delightedly surprised by the team's repeated rising to the occasion.
-Time and time again, I have witnessed that people are capable of far more than I assumed, and I was doing neither them nor myself any favours by underestimating them.
+Every time I have dared to raise the bar of expectations, I have been delighted by the team's repeated rising to the occasion.
+Time and time again, I have witnessed that people are capable of far more than I had assumed, and I was doing neither them nor myself any favours by underestimating them.

 As the team consistently delivered beyond what I thought was achievable, my trust in them increased dramatically.
-I learned that people need to be given the opportunity to succeed or fail on their own terms, on real projects in real life that actually matter.
+I learned that people need to be given the opportunity to succeed or fail on their own terms, on real projects that actually matter.

-## The *first* team
+## Recognising the *first* team

-When I became a manager, I gained a second team that is actually my *first* team.
+When I became a manager, I gained a second team that was actually my *first* team.
 It is the team that consisted of my new management peers.
 Sometimes, it’s called the leadership or steering team, if you’re more familiar with that terminology.

 Who was on my first team?